DG2RDD/eControls-BMS-Functions-for-Arduino/README.md

 - T_COMULT : Multiplexes a 16-boolean array into an unsigned integer.
 SOF compatible
 - T_DEMULT : Demultiplexes an unsigned integer to a 16-boolean array.
 SOF compatible
 - T_DMULTC : Demultiplexes 5 dry contacts from a voltage input (needs some cabling).
 SOF compatible
 - T_HYSTPO : Delayed Set/Reset of a boolean according to and analog value and hi/lo limits.
-SOF compatible
+Adapted SOF
 - T_LIMVAR : Variation speed limiter in an analog value.
 SOF compatible
 - T_MOYDYN : Dynamic averaging (first-order filter) on an analog value.
 SOF compatible
 - T_MULSEC : Sets/resets commands according to the number ordered, defaults, prioritties and mutual replacement.
 SOF compat.